-This page also contains information relating to the methodology used to construct the estimates; supplementary estimates for different types of households; and estimates of the number of households that pay more in payroll taxes than they do in income taxes.
+Additional data and supplemental material posted with this report contain information relating to the methodology used to construct the estimates, supplementary estimates for different types of households, and estimates of the number of households that pay more in payroll taxes than they do in income taxes.

 Estimates for 2007

 In 2007, the overall average federal tax rate was 20.4 percent (see Table 1).
 Individual income taxes, the largest component, were 9.3 percent of household income.
 Social insurance taxes (also called payroll taxes) were the next-largest source, with an average rate of 7.4 percent.
 Corporate income taxes and excise taxes were smaller, with average tax rates of 3.0 percent and 0.6 percent, respectively.

 The federal tax system is progressive—that is, average tax rates generally rise with income.
 Households in the bottom fifth of the income distribution paid 4.0 percent of their income in federal taxes, the middle quintile paid 14.3 percent, and the highest quintile paid 25.1 percent.
 Average rates continued to rise within the top quintile: The top 1 percent faced an average rate of 29.5 percent.